priyaananthasankar/cloudshellinavnet/vnet_full_setup.md

 ## Workflow 1: Set Up Cloud Shell in a VNET

 1. Choose a location.
-2. Make a resource group.
+2.  🛠️ Make a resource group.
 3. In the resource group:
-  - Make a VNET.
+  - 🌐 Make a VNET.
-  - Make two subnets (use default IP ranges):
+  - 🧩 Make two subnets (use default IP ranges):
     - `cloudshellsubnet` (for container groups)
     - `relaysubnet`
-  - Make a network profile using an ARM template.
+  - 🏗️ Make a network profile using an ARM template.
 Use the resource ID of `cloudshellsubnet`.
-  - Use the network profile ARM template.
+    - 🏗️ Use the network profile ARM template.
-  - Make a relay namespace.
+  - 🔍 Make a relay namespace.
-  - Make a private endpoint for `relaysubnet` and link it to a private DNS zone.
-  - Add an A record for the relay namespace in the private DNS zone.
+  - 🔒 Make a private endpoint for `relaysubnet` and link it to a private DNS zone.
+Add an A record for the relay namespace in the private DNS zone.
-  - Add a NAT gateway with a public IP
+  - 📄 Add a NAT gateway with a public IP
-  - Associate it with cloud shell subnet
+  - 🧩 Associate it with cloud shell subnet
-  - Create a storage account and a file share called testshare
+  - 🏦 Create a storage account and a file share called testshare
-  - Add a private endpoint for the storage account
+  - 🔐 Add a private endpoint for the storage account

 ## Cleanup

-- Delete the resource group created above.
+- 🗑️ Delete the resource group along with all its resources, ensuring that dependencies are properly handled to avoid deletion errors.

 ---